TrackPolitics logoTrackPolitics

 AI-generated

 John Lamont is a Conservative MP for Berwickshire, Roxburgh and Selkirk, first elected in 2017.
-He currently serves as Shadow Deputy Leader of the House of Commons and sits on several committees, with prior government service in the Scotland Office and extensive involvement in Scottish Affairs and Statutory Instruments committees.
+He has served in government and opposition roles, including Parliamentary Under-Secretary at the Scotland Office (2022–2024) and, since July 2025, as Shadow Deputy Leader of the House of Commons.
+He sits on several committees and has a background in Scottish and constitutional matters.

 Voting Patterns